 We offer a high quality, effective and comprehensive treatment for rats, mice and some insects; such as wasps and fleas.
-Further information is available here: Pest Control Fees and Charges 2017 - 2018 (PDF Document, 161.89 Kb)
+Further information is available here: Pest control fees 2019 - 2020 (Excel Spreadsheet, 1.95 Mb)

 Our service regularly receives over 90% of customers reporting that the service is good or excellent for reliability and overall satisfaction and most people reported the service was better than they expected.
 Our Pest Control Officer has been checked for any criminal convictions so you can be confident that he can be trusted in your home.